sensu/sensu-docs/content/sensu-go/5.16/reference/tokens.md

 ---
 title: "Tokens"
-description: "Tokens are placeholders included in a check definition that the agent replaces with entity information before executing the check.
-You can use tokens to fine-tune check attributes (like alert thresholds) on a per-entity level while re-using check definitions.
+description: "Tokens are placeholders in a check definition that the agent replaces with entity information before executing the check.
+You can use tokens to fine-tune check attributes (like alert thresholds) on a per-entity level while reusing check definitions.
 Read the reference doc to learn about tokens."
-weight: 10
+weight: 180
 version: "5.16"
 product: "Sensu Go"
 menu: